shivkashyap/authoring/README.md

 - Encourage open discourse,
 - Allow the public to track the evolution of ideas,
 - Blend rigorous thinking with community-driven refinement.
+- A PR process is used as much as possible

 ---